Square360/Copilot-Drupal-Instructions/README.md

    - Note the actual development environment (Lando/DDEV/other)
    - Note the hosting platform (Pantheon/Aquia/other)

+2. Copy the "Changelog Template" section from README.md to a new file COPILOT-CHANGELOG.md, replacing [Project Name] with the actual project name.

-2. When done remove the ## Installation, ## Auto-Customization with Copilot and ## Manual Configuration sections from the Readme.md file.
+3. When done remove the ## Installation, ## Auto-Customization with Copilot,
+   ## Manual Configuration, and ## Changelog Template sections from README.md.
 ```